darrenj/me/manager-readme.md

 ### Transparency & Context
 It's important for everyone to understand the "why" behind organisational/roadmap changes.
 I'll share as much context as possible when these happen.

-### Embrace Experimentation
+### Embrace experimentation
-I encourage experimentation through spikes and MVPs, ideally testing with real-world users throgh A/B testing.
-Let's prove value quickly before scaling.
-I expect teams to iterate fast and deliver meaningful outcomes where possible.
+I encourage experimentation through spikes and MVPs, ideally testing with real-world users through A/B testing.
+Let's prove value quickly before getting too far into something.
+I expect teams to iterate fast and get things into the hands of users as quickly as is sensible.

 ## Communication & Availability